THERMOS Interest and Ambassador Group

 Are you working to increase energy efficiency and the share of renewables in district energy networks or are tasked with the development of local sustainable energy and climate action plans?
 Then the THERMOS Group of Ambassadors might be for you!

-See full list of energy system stakeholders already part of the THERMOS Ambassador Programme here.
+See the full list of current THERMOS Ambassadors here.

 What is the THERMOS Ambassador Group?